TNO/MIDS/README.md

 MIDS provides:

 * Functionality to infer multi-level models of software behavior from execution logs, to get insight into the software behavior.
-* FUnctionality to compare behavioral models, for change impact analysis, to prevent regressions and reduce the risks for software changes.
+* Functionality to compare behavioral models, for change impact analysis, to prevent regressions and reduce the risks for software changes.

 ## License